alexch/codelikethis/public/lessons/react/rendering_multiple_components.md

 * JSX can be escaped, and then embed JSX in the escaped JavaScript
 * Arrya.map() can then be included inline
+* Multiple nested embeddings signals that a Component might need extraction

 ```javascript
 @@@javascript